getgrav/grav-learn/pages/17/02.content/02.headers/doc.md

 Can be blank for no setting, or a [valid](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) `cache-control` text value.

+> [!WARNING]
-!
-Make sure you're using `no-cache` if the page contains information that can change based on the user.
+> Make sure you're using `no-cache` if the page contains information that can change based on the user.
 Otherwise the content can leak to other users.
 [Expires](/17/content/headers#expires) setting if set to `expires: 0` has the same effect.

 ### Date Format